ttkcalv/mushroom-classification/README.md

 With that in mind, we can now proceed to import and clean our dataset.

-### Part I: Data Preparation
+# Part I: Data Preparation
-Having understood the data definitions the `Mushroom Classification Part 1 - Data Preparation` notebook takes us through providing the proper column names for our data.
+Having understood the data definitions the `Mushroom Classification Part I - Data Preparation` notebook takes us through providing the proper column names for our data.

 i.e. From this: